-Hot Springs voters elect seven citizens to serve on the Board of Directors, one of whom is the mayor.
-Our city is divided into six districts, each represented by a city director.
+Hot Springs voters elect seven citizens to serve as volunteers on the Board of Directors, one of whom is the mayor.
+Our city is divided into six districts, each represented by a city director for a four-year term.
 The mayor represents the entire area of Hot Springs.
 Many interested citizens attend the board meetings and voice their opinions, which are televised live on city12 (Resort Television Cable Channel 12, the city’s government access TV channel.)
 The meetings are also streamed online.
 Their participation helps the directors make decisions that can help Hot Springs to be a better place to live, play, and work.

 Making policy decisions on city projects and levels of city services, and directing the city manager to implement these policies in an efficient manner;

 Developing long range plans and policies for city growth, beautification and prosperity;